podcast

 Draft Zero: a screenwriting podcast

-How can shifting narrative point of view drive your sequences?
-Born out of isolation madness, this episode is an edited version of Draft Zero's first YouTube livestream.
-Stu and Chas both watched KNIVES OUT and - together with our listeners - broke down each sequence and turning point by reference to what the audience knows in relation to the characters (aka narrative point of view). hey then answer listener questions on KNIVES OUT and much else besides live on air.
-If you want to listen in on the next live recording, find details here: https://w...
+Listen to help you master the gap between what your audience knows and what your characters know.
+Born out of isolation madness, this episode is an edited version of Draft Zero’s first YouTube livestream.
+Stu and Chas both watched KNIVES OUT and - together with our listeners - broke down each sequence and turning point by reference to what the audience knows in relation to the characters (aka narrative point of view).
+They then answer listener questions on KNIVES OUT and much else besides live on air.
+If you want to watch along instead of...

 2020-05-17